Table Of Contents

 First, it is one of nine states with no state income tax, which is a major perk for annuity owners and retirees.
 When you receive payments from your annuity, you may only be subject to federal taxation on the portion deemed income.
 The same is true for Social Security benefits.

-Florida also levies no tax on estates or inheritances.
+Florida also levies no estate tax or inheritance tax.

-In addition, the National Association of Insurance Commissioners, or NAIC, further updated its Suitability in Annuity Transactions Model in 2020 to promote consistency among states.
+The National Association of Insurance Commissioners also maintains its Suitability in Annuity Transactions Model to provide further guidance and promote consistency among states.

 “Suitability makes sure that people are not being oversold, that they’re not being misrepresented,” Varner said.